Eddie Radwanski

-Edward Radwanski (born May 5, 1963, Neptune Township, New Jersey) is an American former soccer midfielder.
-He spent the five seasons in the Major Indoor Soccer League, one in the Continental Indoor Soccer League and seven in the USISL and its predecessor, the SISL.
+Edward Radwanski (born May 5, 1963, in Neptune Township, New Jersey) is an American former soccer midfielder who is the head coach of the Clemson Tigers women's soccer team.
+He spent five seasons in the Major Indoor Soccer League, one in the Continental Indoor Soccer League and seven in the USISL and its predecessor, the SISL.
 He also earned five caps with the U.S. national team in 1985.